forget me nots ep.3 ~ proofreading

 This is a challenge for me, a challenge I must take > pass > and only remember in laughter that I was once like this.

-Imagine this post was like two or three screen scrolls long(er).
-Those that are closest to me maybe would have had the patience to read it entirely or at all.
-Actually, looking back at my old long mails, post or memos, etc – I my self do not have the patience or the time to read them.
+This post needs not be scrolls long(er).
+Even closest readers may not have the patience to read it entirely or at all.
+Actually, at times when looking back at my old long mails, post or memos, etc – I my self do not have the patience or the time to read them.

-Now indeed it gets that long because, in my case, I don’t want to miss anything out and try to make sure it’s all clear.
-But it’s not efficient, the message is not received – not evaluated, no feedback / reply – it’s literally into the void.
-Sure sometimes it makes sense, like when you are writing a book I suppose; but most of the times it’s just wasting what could be a possibility to share, get evaluated, evolve.
+Sure sometimes the length can work and be as intended, it can make sense, like when you are writing a book I suppose; but most of the times it’s just wasting what could be a possibility to share, get evaluated, evolve.

 What can be done?
-On one hand: attention on details is good, so if you do have the time to write the whole thing do it.
-But if you want to share or get evaluated, give only the essential and let people know there’s more if they want it.
-That’s the solution I found for my self for now anyway.
+On one hand: attention to details is good, so if you do have the time to write the whole thing (all your thoughts) do it – it can be an interesting exercise to realize how jumbled thoughts can be.
+But if you want to share or get evaluated, give only the essential and let people know there’s more if they want it… is what I found for my self for now anyway.

-Here’s an example, instead of a long post on time management (it applies in content management too):
+An example, instead of a long post on time management – it applies in content management too:

 “Collect all in one place > Choose the essential > Eliminate the rest > Organize the remaining”